Reviewing Athene Holding Ltd. (ATH)'s and Garrison Capital Inc. (NASDAQ:GARS)'s results | New Business Observer

 Profitability

-Table 2 shows Athene Holding Ltd. and Garrison Capital Inc.’s return on equity, net margins and return on assets.
+Table 2 has Athene Holding Ltd. and Garrison Capital Inc.’s return on assets, net margins and return on equity.

 |Net Margins